dsrushton/ISS_Object_Detect/README.md

-# MTLiens
+# ISS_Object_Detect

-Watching the ISS livefeed for out of the ordinary objects
+Watching the ISS livefeed for transists and unusual objects

 A Space Opera in 5 parts